michaeljclark/michaeljclark.github.io/asm.md

 ### Constants

-The following example shows loading a constant using the %hi and
+Constants are emitted to the symbol table of the object but they do not take any space in the code or data sections.
+Constants can be referenced in expressions which emit relocations.

-%lo assembler functions.
+The following example shows loading a constant using the `%hi` and `%lo` assembler functions.

 ```
 .equ UART_BASE, 0x40003000